Archibald Joyce: Life

-Works
+Music

+Joyce's first published piece, a two-step called The Moke's Parade (1905), did not become popular.
+His first waltz, Chanson de mon Cœur, was published in 1907.
+But the first to attract any attention was the waltz Sweet Memories in 1908.
+That same year, his waltz Songe d'Automne (Dream of Autumn in English), originally written for piano, became a best-seller.
+Vision of Salome Valse also written for piano, followed in 1909.
+His 1911 waltz Dreaming became an international success and remains his best remembered work.

+Other early waltzes include Remembrance, Boating, À jamais, and Vision d'Amour in 1909, and Love and Life in Holland and A Thousand Kisses in 1910.
+Joyce's early two-steps include I'll Dance till de Sun Breaks Thro and Mickey's Birthday (or An Irish Stew), both written in 1909.

 The waltz Dreaming of 1911 was one of the first examples of the 'hesitation' waltz craze, and remained Joyce's most famous composition, selling one and a quarter million copies of the sheet music between 1911 and 1920.
 Many different recordings exist.
-Other highly successful walzes quickly followed, included Charming and Passing of Salome in 1912, 1000 Kisses, Always Gay and Maiden's Blush in 1913, Remembrance and Entrancing in 1914, and Love's Mystery in 1915.
+Other highly successful waltzes quickly followed, including When the Birds Began to Sing in 1911, Charming and Passing of Salome in 1912, Always Gay and Maiden's Blush in 1913, Entrancing in 1914, and Love's Mystery in 1915.
+Salome was a common topic of Joyce's work, and he wrote four waltzes on the subject; Vision of Salome in 1909, Passing of Salome in 1912, Reincarnation (subtitled Salome) in 1919, and Phantom of Salome in 1945.

-His marches include The Palace Guard, Royal Standard, American March, Hiking to Brighton, Ceremonial March Britannica and Wedding Bells.
-The three movement suite of oriental miniatures Caravan was composed in 1926.
-Songs include I’m Skipper of a Submarine, God’s Greatest Gift, The Rogue of the Road, Awake, The Morning Light, Dreams of Bohemia, Friends Dear to Me and The Modern Girl.
+His marches include The Palace Guard, Royal Standard, American March, Hiking to Brighton, Ceremonial March Britannica, Wedding Bells and Prince of Wales.
+The three-movement suite of oriental miniatures, Caravan, was composed in 1926.
+Songs by Joyce include I’m Skipper of a Submarine, God’s Greatest Gift, The Rogue of the Road, Awake, The Morning Light, Dreams of Bohemia, Friends Dear to Me and The Modern Girl.